 Examples of completed coursework include:

-Responsible for the research, design, implementation, testing and support of a machine learning pipeline utilizing semantic and instance segmentation to identify relevant objects within tens of thousands of drone-captured photo imagery.Examples of achievements include:
+Responsible for the research, design, implementation, testing and support of a machine learning pipeline utilizing semantic and instance segmentation to identify relevant objects and provide data analytics within tens of thousands of drone-captured photo imagery.Examples of achievements include:

 Responsible for the research, design, implementation, testing and support of a software solution designed to aid in the real-time translation of sign language, spoken languages, and written languages.Examples of achievements include: